 You can also explore contemporary dance by studying on Leeds Beckett’s BA (Hons) Dance course.
 By studying in Leeds, you will benefit from working with local venues and companies including Northern Ballet, Phoenix Dance Theatre, Yorkshire Dance National Dance Agency, The West Yorkshire Playhouse, The Riley Theatre and The Carriageworks, you will find plenty of inspiration for your work.
 Leeds also hosts regular cultural events like Leeds Festival and Leeds Carnival which our students can be a part of.

 This theatre is located on Millennium Square, tucked behind the BBC Big Screen.
 As you can imagine, just being around Millennium Square is a very inspiring experience.
 The theatre is probably best known for showcasing family-orientated shows and pantomimes.
-It does however also often showcase new talent in it's smaller studio space, and it houses Leeds CAN – the Leeds Community Arts Network.
+It does however often showcase more contemporary performances and new talent in it's smaller studio space, and it houses Leeds CAN – the Leeds Community Arts Network.
 Leeds CAN is an exciting umbrella organisation of 14 arts groups in Leeds, producing live theatre, opera, musical theatre, dance and creative writing.
 If you come to Leeds, why not get involved with CAN?

 Leeds Grand Theatre and Opera House

 Built in 1878, the design of Leeds Grand Theatre is as impressive as the shows that you can watch there.
 Head here to catch big-name touring west-end shows and musicals such as Wicked and Jersey Boys.
 As well as this though, you can also catch dance, music and comedy.
 Over the years, stars such as Laurence Olivier, Sarah Bernhardt and Julie Andrews have graced its stages.